 Setting Real Expectations

-Nothing about holiday marketing (or marketing in general) is easy.
+Nothing about holiday book selling (or marketing) is easy.
 I’ve broken down some basic ideas and schemes you can use for your holiday marketing plan, but none of these guarantee an increase in sales.
 The absolute surest thing you can do is work every day to make connections, grow your contact list, and create a quality book.
 Luckily, you’re using print-on-demand, so you’re not spending anything up front on a stock of books.

 I talked a lot today about scheduling emails and author websites and discounting – you might be reading this wondering “how do I do all of this?
 I’m an author!”